Frequently Asked Questions

 Wells is England’s smallest city, and arguably one of its prettiest.
 The beautiful medieval architecture of the Cathedral and Vicars Close, along with the majesty of the neighbouring Bishop’s Palace (home to the Bishop of Bath & Wells), make it a very special place indeed.
 There is plenty to see and do in the surrounding Somerset countryside, and the Somerset coast is within relatively easy reach.

 The Cathedral itself has been called ‘a prayer in stone and glass’, and has had its own choir since at least 1136.

 What are the duties of a visiting choir?

-Visiting choirs sing at Evensong services each day and at Eucharist, Matins and Evensong on a Sunday.
-A day off in the week can be arranged, thus giving touring choirs the chance to sing for one day.
+Visiting choirs sing at Evensong services Monday to Saturday, and at Eucharist and Evensong on a Sunday.
+A day off can be arranged for choirs singing for a whole week, thus giving touring choirs the chance to sing for one day.

 What is the maximum number of singers?

 We can accommodate up to an absolute maximum of fifty singers in any one service.

 Singing in the Cathedral does not demand a challenging repertoire, and it is often more effective and fulfilling to perform relatively modest music which is well-known to the singers.
 The workload can easily be reduced by performing only one or two sets of responses.
 Some choirs choose to sing one or more services with only the front or back row of the choir.

 Music lists must be submitted for approval (using the appropriate form) at least 3 months before the choir visits.
 It is important that forms are submitted this far in advance in case choirs wish to perform the same anthems, mass or canticle settings (as generally we do not like to repeat music within any two week period and as our music scheme covers a one month period).

 Regarding hymns, these are selected by the Canon in Residence and a list is e-mailed to the choir in advance.
 Details of psalms are provided in our Visiting Choirs Guide, issued when a booking is confirmed.